Exercise

 How can exercise help to improve male fertility?

 Studies have shown that physical inactivity (i.e. not exercising enough and or spending too much of your time sedentary when not exercising) can cause various risks to male fertility.
 It can contribute to health conditions such as obesity, oxidative stress and cardiovascular disease that can be factors of infertility.
 This was indicated in a study conducted on 1,210 men to see if watching TV for over 5 hours would have an impact on their sperm.
 The results showed a shocking decrease in the total sperm count and progressively motile sperm cells.
 This being said, you can most definitely still watch TV and do leisurely activities so long as you have good time management and you stay active outside of leisure time.
-Over-indulging in this activity can cause a 35–44% reduction in sperm quality and quantity, so keep sedentary activities to a minimum.
+Over-indulging in this activity can cause a 3544% reduction in sperm quality and quantity, so keep sedentary activities to a minimum.

 However, just like women, men are advised to do moderate, low-level exercise too.
-High-intensity exercise could have an effect on the temperature of your testicles, which, if it becomes too high, is known to destroy sperm.
+High-intensity exercise could affect the temperature of your testicles, which, if it becomes too high, is known to destroy sperm.
 A recent study showed that recreational activity showed far more fertility benefits in men than either low or intense activity.
 This study was performed on 161 men and showed that recreational activity could improve total motile sperm cells by 200%.
 Over-exercising can negatively impact sperm, as you increase oxidative stress by not allowing your body sufficient time to recover.
 It can also cause fatigue, a decrease in semen quality and a decrease in testosterone levels.

 So, as it stands, moderate but regular exercise seems to have the best results for improving male fertility.
 Read below for moderately intensive exercises to try.